praptijaduvanshi/praptijaduvanshi/README.md

 - ⚡ Besdies programming, I love to **create 3D animations or play video games**.

-- ✍️ Check out my latest blog on <a href="https://medium.com/@khushijaduvanshi/an-in-depth-look-into-japanese-web-design-ffd50cbbe945"> Medium </a>.
+- ✍️ Check out my latest blog on <a href="https://medium.com/@khushijaduvanshi/an-in-depth-look-into-japanese-web-design-ffd50cbbe945"> Japanese Web Designs </a>.

 - 🤝 I'd love to connect and grow my network!
 I'm reguarly active on <a href="https://linkedin.com/in/prapti-jaduvanshi"> LinkedIn </a>.